 This page is for people seeking out information about my father, S. A. (Tony) Barnett (1915-2003).
 The following is based upon what he wrote for a web page about himself in 2001.
-I hope to make copies of his papers available by request.
-Please contact me via the ABOUT.ME link for further information.
+I hope to make copies of his papers available by request, though they are probably all available online.
+Due to spam, I had to remove the contact link.
+However, you can email me at my first name at this web site.

 My father also gave a great many talks on Australian radio, specifically the Science Show and Ockham’s Razor on ABC Radio National.